michauhl/RBPBench/README.md

 **Fig. 7a** plot shows the exon-intron overlap statistics for the input datasets, visualized as 2D PCA plot.
 The closer two datasets (i.e., the dots representing them), the more similar the datasets are w.r.t. their exon-intron overlap statistics.
-This allows us to quickly identify groups of datasets with similar exon-intron overlap statistics, or to spot outliers.
+This allows us to quickly identify groups of RBPs with similar exon-intron binding characteristics, or to spot unusual RBPs.
-Utilized exon-intron categories are: exonic regions, intronic regions, intronic regions close to intron borders (upstream and downstream), intronic regions distant from intron borders (upstream and downstream), exon-intron border regions (+/- 50 nt of exon-intron borders), first exons, last exons, single exon transcripts.
+Utilized exon-intron overlap categories are: exonic regions, intronic regions, intronic regions close to intron borders (upstream and downstream), intronic regions distant from intron borders (upstream and downstream), exon-intron border regions (+/- 50 nt of exon-intron borders), first exons, last exons, and single exon transcripts.
 **Fig. 7b** plot again uses 3D-PCA, this time on the occupied gene regions for each input dataset.
 Here we can quickly identify e.g. datasets with very low numbers of occupied genes, or in general datasets with similar gene occupancy profiles.